charleshansen/mock-promises/README.md

 ###tick(count)
 Executes all fulfillmentHandlers for each resolved promise.
 Executes all rejection handlers for each rejected promise.
 If passed a count, `tick` will repeat this procedure that many times.
 This is useful for deeply chained `then`s.

+###tickAllTheWay()
+Repeats the `tick` procedure until there are no more resolved or rejected promises with unexectued handlers.
+This method is discouraged when testing code that you control.
+Using `tick` by itself with a specific count leads to much better understanding of your code flow and fewer potential race conditions.

 ###executeForPromise(mockedPromise)
 Executes all fulfillmentHandlers if the mocked promise is resolved.
 Executes all rejectionHandlers if the mocked promise is rejected.
 Will not execute handlers that have already been executed.